Hayes Homestead

-Hayes Homestead, also known as Green Lawn Farm, is an historic, American home that is located in Newlin Township, Chester County, Pennsylvania.
+Hayes Homestead, also known as Green Lawn Farm, is an historic home that is located in Newlin Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 The original section of this historic structure was built circa 1770, with a 1 1/2-story stone kitchen wing added circa 1799, and a two-story frame addition erected in 1882.
 The original section is a two-story log structure with full basement and attic.
 It has a gable roof and mammoth central stone chimney.

-It was added to the National Register of Historic Places in 1985.